Search

 Build single relations

 Here we'll show how to simply create a related Company field for each Customer.
 Each customer has company_id, to display and link the company in the Customer table let's specify link to record.
-There are 3 steps to setting up a related field:
+Follow the steps:

 Related field and Display field are set automatically under the context but you can change these values.